maciejk77/jquery-modular-ui-validation/README.md

 **Coding Assignment:**

-Create a simple login/registration page like the image example 'login-page.png'.
+Create a responsive login/registration page like the image example 'login-page.png'.
 Write a login/registration page in HTML5/CSS & JavaScript.
 The JavaScript should be well structured, suitably commented.